African Grey Parrot Facts – African Grey Parrots As Pets

 African Grey Parrots as pets are one of the most popular choices, and it is no wonder as they have huge personalities.
 They learn to talk easily and can learn to do numerous tricks.
 A lot of people believe that African Grey Parrots are the most intelligent parrot species.
 This is one of those African Grey parrot facts that I can’t answer with a definite yes or no answer.

 An African Grey is a medium-sized bird, originating from central Africa.
-Here is a very entertaining video of a highly intelligent and well trained African Grey Parrot.
+Here is a very entertaining video of a highly intelligent and well-trained African Grey Parrot.

 African Grey Parrot Facts